[This article was last updated on April 14, 2020]

 The 105 levers are a little heavier but you won’t notice any difference in performance.

-The 105 chainset (below) now has a spider with four unevenly spaced arms, the idea being to provide stiffness where it’s needed while saving weight.
+The 105 chainset (below) has a spider with four unevenly spaced arms, the idea being to provide stiffness where it’s needed while saving weight over a five arm design.
 This is technology that started off in the top-level Dura-Ace groupset and has trickled down via Ultegra.

 Both 105 and Ultegra (below) are available with 53-39-tooth, 52-36-tooth and 50-34-tooth chainrings, and Ultegra is also available in a 46-36-tooth cyclocross option.
 All of them use the same bolt circle diameter (110mm) so you can easily swap a 53-tooth outer chainring for a 50-tooth, for example.